Web_Size_Crop-Web

 Services for the Neumann Community

-In addition to personal counseling, The Center offers a variety of other services to the Neumann Community.
+In addition to personal counseling, The Counseling Center offers a variety of other services to the Neumann Community.
 The staff is available to faculty and staff for consultation services to discuss issues as they pertain to students.
-Additionally, the CCW offers appointments with a Nurse Practitioner, who specializes in psychiatric medications, and the campus dietician, who offers nutrition counseling.
-Students must be referred to these services by their counselor.

 All Neumann University undergraduate and graduate students can also access Talk Now at www.NUCare.care using their phone or laptop anytime, anywhere, 24 hours a day/7days a week (including break periods and holidays).
-First create a user profile at www.NUcare.care, they simply have to select the “TALK NOW” icon to be connected remotely to a mental health provider.
+Students also have access to 9 free scheduled counseling sessions per year, resetting every Aug 1st, with a counselor of their choosing.
+Create a user profile at www.NUcare.care, they simply have to select the “TALK NOW” icon to be connected remotely with a mental health provider.

 Staff: